 There are a number of campgrounds along the coast and a few

 inland.
-Some are private canpgrounds, located in beautiful redwood
+Some are private campgrounds with showers located in beautiful redwood

-canyons, which charge expensive fees.
+canyons, which always charge expensive fees.
 The two Big Sur State Parks

 require reservations well in advance.
-The Parks Managment Company
+The Parks Management Company

 come first serve, but double check to make sure.